An executive take on delivering business value with employee experience data

 How you shift from corporate talk to a real mindset change comes down to vulnerability.

 How do we connect with people for real?
 Brené Brown has had a huge impact on my perspective on how to do that through her Ted Talks.
 How do we learn for real from one another and how do we see the person next to us as an ally.
-How do we truly believe in the power of collective intelligence and diversity?
+How do we truly believe in the power of collective intelligence and diversity in the workplace?

 It’s an interesting question.
 I think there is still an issue of trust in organizations: trust of people in themselves, in each other and towards the organization.